 Find Strength and Peace Through Creativity

 During your cancer treatments, you'll develop a whole new vocabulary.
-Words you've never heard before involving cancer staging, tumor removal and chemotherapy could pepper almost every conversation you have—both with your team at The AIS Cancer Center at San Joaquin Community Hospital (SJCH) and with your family.
+Words you've never heard before involving cancer staging, tumor removal and chemotherapy could pepper almost every conversation you have—both with your team at the Adventist Health AIS Cancer Center and with your family.

 But there are some parts of life with cancer that are hard to talk about.
 How can you explain cancer stress?
 What about survivor guilt?
 Or depression?

 When words fail you, art therapy programs might help.
 We have an excellent art therapist in Bakersfield and a program of art therapy just for people with cancer and survivors of cancer at The AIS Cancer Center at SJCH.

 Professional, Facilitated Art Therapy

 Art therapy is a form of psychotherapy.
 It's more than simply drawing, painting or sculpting.
 It's a form of expressive therapy that uses the process of making art to improve your physical, mental and emotional well-being.

 At The AIS Cancer Center, we provide you with a highly trained art therapy team that can help you to get the most out of your art experience.